mistidinzy/ReadingNotes/growthmindset.md

 # Growth Mindset

 ## What does *Growth Mindset* mean to you?
-A *growth mindset* is the ability \(and the willingness) to view situations in a constructive way.
+A growth mindset is the ability \(and the willingness) to view situations in a constructive way.

 When you are in a growth mindset, you use challenges and obstacles as opportunities to improve.

 Growth mindset is like a muscle, it requires ongoing maintenance and practice in order to avoid falling into a fixed mindset.

 ## How can you help yourself get into a growth mindset and stay there?
 **1. Practice self-awareness, be critical of yourself.
-Record everything.**
+Record everything!**
   - What do you want to be proud of?
 What are you not so proud of?
   - What worked?
 What didn't?
   - What else can I try?
 Set SMART goals.